Breaking Down Xavier della Gatta's Battle of Paoli PaintingNovember 18, 2019

 Richard St. George remembered Paoli as a “nocturnal bloody scene” and helped create the detailed painting of the battle.
-The painting, which is part of the Museum's collection and on display in the Museum's special exhibition Cost of Revolution: The Life and Death of an Irish Soldier through March 17, merges different moments from the battle into one action-packed view.
+The painting, which is part of the Museum's collection and was on display in the Museum's special exhibition Cost of Revolution: The Life and Death of an Irish Soldier, merges different moments from the battle into one action-packed view.
 It provides a rare, eyewitness glimpse into the violence of the Revolutionary War.

 1. British Light Dragoons

 These four British soldiers on horseback are members of the 16th Light Dragoons.
 They used their long steel sabers to devastating effect at Paoli.
 The dragoon on the right is raising his saber to cut down a Pennsylvania soldier.

 2. Lieutenant Martin Hunter